Mazes

 Free Printable Mazes — Educational Games

 Here are a few free mazes from the Amazeing Art maze book.
-They make great educational games for kids and are good games for road trips too.
-The stories behind these monuments are as fascinating as the maze art, so just follow the links to the essays.
-Buy the maze book today and get dozens more of these educational games for less than the cost of lunch!
+They make great educational games for kids and are good for road trips too.
+The stories behind these monuments, also from the book, are as fascinating as the maze art.
+So just follow the links to the essays.

 Maze Puzzle of Assyrian Statue